Katy Hudson (album)

 Katy Hudson is the debut studio album by the American singer Katy Hudson, later known as Katy Perry.
 It was released on March 6, 2001, through Red Hill Records, and was produced by Tommy Collier, Otto Price, and David Browning.

-The album, unlike the subsequent albums that made her known worldwide, primarily incorporates Christian rock, contemporary Christian music, and alternative rock elements with lyrical themes of childhood, adolescence, and Hudson's faith in God.
+The album, unlike the subsequent albums that made her known worldwide, primarily incorporates Christian pop and Christian rock, with elements of alternative rock and pop rock, and lyrical themes of childhood, adolescence, and Hudson's faith in God.
 It sold between 100 and 200 copies before Red Hill went bankrupt nine months later, and received mixed reviews.

 Background

 Growing up in a conservative household and raised by pastor parents, Hudson spent most of her childhood with gospel music, as secular music was not permitted.
 At the age of 15, she began pursuing a career in music, recording demos, and learning to write songs.
 She captured the attention of Red Hill Studios, who signed her a deal.
 Hudson then began working on her debut album, Katy Hudson.